Level/abstract-leveldown/README.md

 <a name="private-serialize-key"></a>
 ### `db._serializeKey(key)`

 Convert a `key` to a type supported by the underlying storage.
-All methods below that take a `key` argument or option will receive serialized keys.
+All methods below that take a `key` argument or option - as well as `_seek(target)` - will receive serialized keys.
 For example, if `_serializeKey` is implemented as:

 ```js
 FakeLevelDOWN.prototype._serializeKey = function (key) {